 - 1 teaspoon salt, preferably sea salt

-- 1/2 cup cold water ice water is best
+- 1/2 cup cold water ice water is best, no ice in the dough

 - 1 cup additional flour for rolling out and adjusting dough